-Guardianship proceedings are Court proceedings where someone is appointed as the “guardian” for another person who is a minor or incapacitated.
-The guardian makes decisions about the ward’s well being including their living arrangements and health care.
+Guardianships are Court proceedings where someone is appointed as the “guardian” for another person who is a minor or is incapacitated.
+The guardian makes decisions about the person’s well-being including their living arrangements and health care.
 The guardian must report to the Court annually and provide a medical report.

-Conservatorship proceedings are court proceedings where someone is appointed as the “conservator” for another person who is a minor or unable to handle their own financial affairs.
-The conservator handles the protected person’s financials and assets for the benefit of the protected person.
+Conservatorships are Court proceedings where someone is appointed as the “conservator” for another person who is a minor or unable to handle their own financial affairs.
+The conservator handles the protected person’s finances and assets for the benefit of the protected person.
 The conservator must provide an inventory, budget and an annual accounting to the Court and interested persons.

-The process of being appointed as a guardian or conservator can be quite complicated and costly.
-Some family members file these proceedings without the aid of an attorney, but most need legal assistance to meet all of the requirements and procedures.
-We can help with any of these steps or requirements.
+The process of being appointed as a guardian or conservator can be complicated and costly.
+We will provide legal assistance to help you meet all of the requirements of being a guardian conservator.

 Guardianship and Conservatorship initial procedures include: